Tgodmuna/drawing_board/README.md

 Please ensure that your code follows the project's coding style and conventions.
 It's also recommended to include tests for your changes.

-## Resources

-[Provide links to any external resources or references that may be useful for contributors, such as design guidelines, API documentation, or related articles.]

 ## License